dimchat/sdk-java/README.md

 _Step 4_. waiting handshake response

-The CPU (Command Processing Units) will catch the handshake command respond from station, and CPU will process them automatically, so just wait untill handshake success or network error.
+The CPU (Command Processing Units) will catch the handshake command response from station, and CPU will process them automatically, so just wait untill handshake success or network error.

 ## Message